-Say: A food allergy can have several different symptoms.
+A food allergy can have several different symptoms.
 Symptoms may include:

 - Swelling of the mouth, lips, and/or tongue

 - Itchiness in the mouth

 - Rash and/or hives

 - Runny nose

 - Throat tightness

 - Trouble breathing

-- Vomiting, diarrhea, gastointestinal pain
+- Vomiting, diarrhea, gastrointestinal pain

 - Anaphylaxis

-Say: Anaphylaxis is the most dangerous food allergy reaction, as it can result in death if not treated quickly.
+Anaphylaxis is the most dangerous food allergy reaction, as it can result in death if not treated quickly.
 Symptoms of anaphylaxis include:

 - Drop in blood pressure

 - Hives, itching, swelling of the mouth, lips, tongue

 - Difficulty swallowing

-- Constriction of the airway, which can cause wheezing, and difficulty breathing
+- Constriction of the airway, which can cause wheezing, difficulty breathing

 - Weak or rapid pulse

 - Nausea, vomiting, diarrhea

 - Dizziness or fainting

-Say: When someone has an anaphylactic reaction, one or more injections with an epinephrine autoinjector (such as an EpiPen) is necessary, followed by a visit to the emergency department to make sure symptoms don't return.
+When someone has an anaphylactic reaction, one or more injections with an epinephrine autoinjector (e.g. EpiPen) is necessary, followed by a visit to the emergency department to make sure symptoms don't return.

-Say: While an allergy can develop to almost any food or ingredient, these are the most common food allergies:
+While an allergy can develop to almost any food or ingredient, these are the most common food allergies: